Growing Resilience in General Practice

 The programme uses three tools to support practice development.
 Firstly, it uses the RAT used in the GPRP to help practices understand and improve their overall resilience.
 Secondly, it uses an external financial audit company to conduct a “financial MOT” on the practice to ensure they have the correct systems and governance process in place as they grow their income.
 Finally, it uses a Motivational Mapping tool to help the partnership better understand their strengths and how they can utilise these to the greatest effect.

 Following our initial resilience work with practices we identified that many GPs lacked a good understanding of their business.
 Most GP partners have had no business training and do not have the skills to run a sustainable practice.
 We therefore designed the Business Fundamentals course to provide GPs with an opportunity to acquire these skills.
-The modular course takes place over a six-month period, with practical workshops covering law, HR, finance, digital healthcare, leadership, strategic thinking and organisational and personal development.
+The modular course takes place over a six-month period, with practical workshops covering law, HR, finance, digital healthcare, leadership, strategic planning and organisational and personal development.